Jay-Adusumilli/JSCP/docs/config.md

 ## Operational prerequisites

-- The JCSP server host must have `nerdctl` and `kubectl` available in PATH.
+- The JCSP server host must have `buildctl` (BuildKit client) available in PATH and access to a running BuildKit daemon (`buildkitd`).
 - The registry specified by `registry_url` must be reachable from the server.
+If it is an insecure registry, ensure BuildKit is configured to allow it.
 - For GitHub status updates, the token must have `repo:status` scope (for classic PATs).

 ## Troubleshooting tips